One8 Foundation

 Strategic Approach

-Based on the foundation's documented practices, organizations seeking invitation-only funding should understand that One8 conducts extensive due diligence and develops relationships through:
+Based on the foundation's documented practices, organisations seeking invitation-only funding should understand that One8 conducts extensive due diligence and develops relationships through:

-• Expert Networks: The foundation prioritizes developing relationships with field experts and gathering diverse perspectives
+• Expert Networks: The foundation prioritises developing relationships with field experts and gathering diverse perspectives

-• Research-Informed Identification: One8 actively researches organizations demonstrating excellence in their priority areas
+• Research-Informed Identification: One8 actively researches organisations demonstrating excellence in their priority areas

-• Board and Staff Connections: The foundation's portfolio managers and directors work within specific sectors (Education, Jewish Life, Israel, Antisemitism) and identify promising organizations through sector engagement
+• Board and Staff Connections: The foundation's portfolio managers and directors work within specific sectors (Education, Jewish Life, Israel, Antisemitism) and identify promising organisations through sector engagement

-Massachusetts Connection: While the foundation does not accept unsolicited proposals, it maintains a particular focus on Massachusetts-based organizations and those serving the greater Boston area, which may provide better visibility opportunities.
+Massachusetts Connection: While the foundation does not accept unsolicited proposals, it maintains a particular focus on Massachusetts-based organisations and those serving the greater Boston area, which may provide better visibility opportunities.

 Important Note: Even Boston-based grantseekers will need to network to get on One8's radar, as the foundation does not maintain an open application portal for general grantmaking.